Patryk27/kartoffels/README.md

 $ npm run dev
 ```

-... and then proceed below.
+... and then proceed to the section below.

 ### Creating a new map